-A: Use the Shocker Validation Unit from SDI to check shock levels on the SR-LAB, Gemini and Freeze Monitor systems.
+A: Use the Shock Level Tester from SDI to check shock levels on the SR-LAB, Gemini and Freeze Monitor systems.

 A: Yes, please refer to our product data sheets for more information.

-A: Yes – the following SDI systems can be purchased with the FDA 21 CFR Part 11 compliance option: SR-LAB, Gemini, PAS software for Flex-Field and Cage Rack, and EMG-SR.
+A: Yes – the following SDI systems can be purchased with the FDA 21 CFR Part 11 compliance option: SR-LAB, Gemini, PAS software for Open Field and Home Cage, and SR-HLAB EMG.

 A: 7 days/24 hours per day

 A: Pathview is a separate application for inspecting the paths traced by subjects in PAS Activity data.
 It is intended for providing a basic visual review of the path data.
 It is expected that the actual analysis of path data will take place in a more sophisticated environment.
 The PAS Reporter is a separate module that will analyze data collected by the PAS software for distance, sped and resting time, zone entries and time in zone.